FVV fuel studies on eFuels to the point

 • A ban on internal combustion engines from 2035 would lead to higher GHG emissions than necessary.
 It also reinforces dependencies on critical technical ramp-ups of the necessary infrastructure for alternative propulsion technologies along the entire value chain.
 It also limits the ability to accelerate further defossilization of the vehicle fleet through the use of compatible synthetic energy sources such as eBenzine and eDiesel in vehicles with internal combustion engines.

 • Ultimately, the goal is to optimize “greenhouse gas system efficiency” rather than the “energy efficiency of drive types.”
-For example, the CO2 fleet regulation for vehicles only imposes a limit on tank-to-wheel GHG emissions, without the
+The CO2 fleet regulation for vehicles, for example, only provides for a limit on tank-to-wheel GHG emissions, without taking the

-upstream chain to be taken into account.
+upstream chain into account.
 Only what comes out of the tailpipe counts, but not what coal-fired power plants emit when producing electricity for driving the cars and for battery cell production.

 How the FVV fuel studies came about